top of page

 Holy Strike

 You infuse your deity's power into your weapon strikes.
-Once per turn, when you hit with a weapon attack, you deal an additional 1d8 radiant damage.
+When you hit with a weapon attack, you deal an additional 1d8 radiant damage.

 Improved Archery